-2. Continue along Stanedge Edge for 300 metres.
+2. Continue along Stanedge Road for 300 metres.
 Just after St Anselm’s school, there is a footpath sign on the right to Ashford.
 Go over the stile and continue along the footpath, which leads into the woods.

 3. This brings you out onto the A6 opposite ALDI.
 Cross the road and take a left, walking on the pavement for 80 metres.
 Then take the footpath on the right.
-Admittedly this isn’t the prettiest section of the walk, but bare with us, you will soon be out in open fields.
+Admittedly this isn’t the prettiest section of the walk, but bear with us, you will soon be out in open fields.

-4. Keep following the footpath signs straight ahead, walking through the houses and then out into open fields, passing two weirs, then alongside the river.
+4. Keep following the footpath signs straight ahead, walking between the houses and then out into open fields, passing two weirs, then alongside the river.
 This is a very picturesque Peak District river walk.

 5. The footpath along the river then leads you back onto the A6.
 Take a right and walk on the pavement for 70 metres, to then walk over the bridge on the right.
-This leads you over the river and past Ashford-in-the-water cricket ground.
+This leads you over the river and past Ashford-in-the-Water cricket ground.

-6. Cross the road and walk straight ahead to enter the village of Ashford-in-the-water.
-We recommend making a beeline to The Bulls Head or Ashford Arms to quench your thirst (follow the road round to the left).
+6. Cross the road and walk straight ahead to enter the village of Ashford-in-the-Water.
+We recommend making a beeline to The Bulls Head to quench your thirst (follow the road round to the left).
 The village playground is right behind The Bulls Head and you can get there from the beer garden.
 If you’re not going to the pub and want to get to the playground, follow the signs to the public toilets, just a little past the pub; there are picnic benches at the playground too.

-7. After the pub/playground, return to the main road through Ashford-in-the-water (the road that the entrance to The Bulls Head is on).
-Continue along the road to shelter shown in the photo below.
+7. After the pub/playground, return to the main road through Ashford-in-the-Water (the road that the entrance to The Bulls Head is on).
+Continue along the road to the shelter shown in the photo below.
 Behind this is The Sheepwash Bridge, which dates from the 17th century; a great spot for playing Pooh Sticks and feeding the ducks.
 Walk over the bridge and cross the A6 again, taking the footpath immediately opposite.

 9. Just 140 metres past the mast is a wooden gate that leads out onto a lane.
 Take a left along the lane.
 Cars do come down here occasionally, but it’s very quiet.

-10. After 1.1km metres along the road is a footpath on your left.
+10. After 1.1km along the road is a footpath on your left.
 Climb over the wooden stile and walk diagonally across the field to a yellow footpath sign.
 Keep following the yellow arrows that eventually lead you out onto a road.

 11. Cross the road and take the public footpath opposite, climbing over a stone stile.
 Continue uphill, keeping the drystone wall on your right.